 "This was a difficult decision that will unfortunately result in us not being able to bring a world-class casino entertainment facility to western Massachusetts," Gordon Kanofsky, the company’s chief executive, said in a statement.

 MGM Resorts International and Penn National Gaming also have proposed resort casinos in the city.

 "Obviously the city is very disappointed in Ameristar’s decision to withdraw from the competition," Mayor Domenic Sarno said in a statement Friday.
 But the mayor said he remains confident that MGM and Penn Gaming will engage in a "robust competition" to win the support of the city and its residents.

 Sarno announced earlier this year that the city would engage a casino selection process when it appeared that at least four and as many as six companies might seek to develop gambling facilities in the region’s largest city.
 But only the three companies -- Ameristar, MGM and Penn Gaming -- submitted preliminary applications before the Oct.
+11 deadline.